allianceauth/allianceauth/docs/installation/services/teamspeak3.md

     sudo service teamspeak start

 ### Update Settings
-The console will spit out a block of text. **SAVE THIS**.
+The console will spit out a block of text.
+If it does not appear, it can be found with `sudo service teamspeak status`. **SAVE THIS**.

-Update the AllianceAuth settings file with the following from that block of text:
- - `TEAMSPEAK3_SERVERQUERY_USER` is `loginname` (usually `serveradmin`)
- - `TEAMSPEAK3_SERVERQUERY_PASSWORD` is `password`

-Save and reload apache.
-Restart celery workers as well.

-    sudo service apache2 reload

 If you plan on claiming the ServerAdmin token, do so with a different TeamSpeak client profile than the one used for your auth account, or you will lose your admin status.

+Edit the settings you added to your auth project's settings file earlier, entering the following:
+ - `TEAMSPEAK3_SERVERQUERY_USER` is `loginname` from that block of text it just spat out (usually `serveradmin`)
+ - `TEAMSPEAK3_SERVERQUERY_PASSWORD` is `password` from that block of text it just spat out
+ - `TEAMSPEAK_VIRTUAL_SERVER` is the virtual server ID of the server to be managed - it will only ever not be 1 if your server is hosted by a professional company
+ - `TEAMSPEAK3_PUBLIC_URL` is the public address of your teamspeak server.
+Do not include any leading http:// or teamspeak://

+Once settings are entered, run migrations and restart gunicorn and celery.

 ### Generate User Account
 And now we can generate ourselves a user account.
 Navigate to the services in AllianceAuth for your user account and press the checkmark for TeamSpeak 3.